Palem1988/blocknetdx-utils/README.md

   - content type.
   - valid / invalid nature of parameter.

+---

+# TODO

-- TODO: Add test case where Token and Address are not consistent.
+- Add test case where Token and Address are not consistent.